Scratch N Sniff

 The Process

-It was determined the best way to build brand equity was to provide branding that reflected the icons and designs of the Middle East.
-The new top design element on all Kitco items is similar to a Girih tile elements that is found on ancient ruins, palaces and mosques.
+It seemed logical that the best way to build brand equity was to provide branding that reflected the icons and designs of the Middle East.
+The new top design element on all Kitco items feature a similar design element — a Girih tile found on ancient ruins, palaces and mosques.
 These tile patterns form a variety of interesting lines, shapes and opportunities to each brand category.
-The coloring of the package takes advantage of a Mylar metallic silver bag with two spot color and a white base under color.
-This white base allows for the metallic bag to sparkle in the flavor color indicators and give 3-D depth to the bag.
-It is a lovely package
+The coloring of the package takes advantage of a Mylar metallic silver bag with two spot color featuring a white-base under color for dimension.
+This white base allows for the metallic bag to sparkle in the flavor color indicator areas and give 3-D depth to the bag.
+It is a lovely package.

 The nutrition panel needed to reflect both English and Arabic for the Middle East market.
-Design elements and coloring needed to have a tie to the flavoring displayed on the front panel and easy to identify.
-Some flavors are region specific but are full of flavor.
-Poultry-seasoned potato chips is a hand-down winner
+Design elements and flavor-linked coloring ties are displayed on the front panel and is easy to identify.
+Some flavors are full of flavor and unique to the region.
+Poultry-seasoned potato chips are a hand-down winner.

 The End Result

-Along with re-establishing itself as a family favorite in the Middle East, the opportunity also allowed for expansion into the Saudi Arabian and Egyptian markets.
-These markets have specific packaging requirements specific to their country but the new base branding, hierarchy and structures were in place to allow for quick development and roll-out
+Along with re-establishing itself as a family favorite in the Middle East, this repackaging opportunity allowed for expansion into the Saudi Arabian and Egyptian markets.
+These markets have specific packaging requirements specific to their country but the new base branding, hierarchy and structures were in place to allow for quick development and roll-out to the new geographic areas.

 The Saudi market is an Arabic-only packaging which required the removal of English text and rescaling of the package.
-Other Middle East markets have similar formulations, ingredients and nutrition specifications but were quick to adapt the new packaging to these new markets
+Other Middle East markets have similar formulations, ingredients and nutrition specifications but were quick to adapt the new packaging to these new markets.
+Reception has been extremely favorable even in the Egyptian markets where the price point puts this item as a premium item because of tariffs and duties for import.
+The packaging aligns with the "premium" quality aspirations the company what hoping to align.

 ...